Connect with us

 Patrice Guilfoyle, director of communications at UMMC, provided an emailed statement.

-“UMMC remains engaged in the mediation with the goal of bringing the dispute to resolution as quickly as possible,” the statement said.
+“UMMC remains engaged in the mediation process with the goal of bringing the dispute to resolution as quickly as possible,” the statement said.

 Blue Cross did not respond to a request for comment on this story.
 Employees of the insurer have not responded to Mississippi Today’s questions or interview requests in several months.